Andreas Audretsch

 Andreas Audretsch (born 25 June 1984) is a German politician of the Alliance 90/The Greens who has been serving as a member of the Bundestag since the 2021 German federal election.
+He has also been Deputy Chairman of the Alliance 90/The Greens parliamentary group in the Bundestag since May 2022.

 Early life and education

-Audretsch studied Politics, Journalism and Sociology.
-He also earned a PhD at the University of Potsdam.
+Audretsch was born in Stuttgart.
+He studied Politics, Journalism and Sociology at the University of Münster before continuing his studies at the Free University of Berlin and the University of Potsdam until 2008.
+He also earned a PhD at the University of Potsdam in political science.